-Migration Matters Festival Online takes place 15–20 June 2020 – see the full programme below.
+Migration Matters Festival Online took place 15–20 June 2020.
+Watch events from the programme back online below.

 Featuring a hip-hop showcase hosted by Sheffield poet laureate Otis Mensah, poet Suhaiymah Manzoor-Khan, a panel discussion with Magid Magid and guests, an immersive adaptation of Around the World in 80 days for children and families, and lots more.

-The festival will build on its proud tradition of bringing the people of Sheffield together and for the first time extending that invitation to people from the world to join in.
+The festival builds on its proud tradition of bringing the people of Sheffield together and for the first time extending that invitation to people from the world to join in.